ooasis/tailwind-nuxtjs-starter-blog/README.md

 ## Motivation

-I just started my blog and wanted something like ___Tailwind Nextjs Starter Blog___ which is simple and allows static site generation.
+I just started my blog and wanted something like ___Tailwind NextJs Starter Blog___ which is simple and allows static site generation.
 I am more familiar with Vue and has been happy with NuxtJs with many recent projects.
 So I decided to port the project to NuxtJs.
 ## Features

 - Easy styling customization with [Tailwind 2.0](https://blog.tailwindcss.com/tailwindcss-v2)